saltyorg/docs/docs/reference/plex-autoscan-extras.md

 # Google Drive Monitoring

+!!! warning

+    Plex Autoscan's Drive monitoring functionality no longer works for users that did not set it up prior to 28th of February.
+Google deprecated the authentication method used.

 In addition to Plex Autoscan receiving scan requests from Sonarr/Radarr/Lidarr, it can also monitor Google Drive directly for updates.
 When a new file is detected, it is checked against the Plex database and if this file is missing, a new scan request is sent to Plex.

 Note: For details on setting up Teamdrives and/or Rclone-crypted remotes, visit [https://github.com/l3uddz/plex_autoscan](https://github.com/l3uddz/plex_autoscan).